 Creamy Wheat Berry Hot Cereal

-This warming whole-grain porridge pairs cooked wheat berries with rolled oats, fruit and nuts for a filling, fiber-rich breakfast.
-Using a microwave makes preparation speedy, especially if you've thawed frozen cooked wheat berries overnight in the refrigerator.
+This warming whole-grain hot cereal recipe pairs cooked wheat berries with rolled oats, fruit and nuts for a filling fiber-rich breakfast.
+Using a microwave makes preparation speedy, especially if you’ve thawed frozen cooked wheat berries overnight in the refrigerator.

 - 1 1/4 cups old-fashioned rolled oats

 - 2 cups nonfat milk or reduced-fat soymilk

 - 2 teaspoons brown sugar

 - 1/4 cup slivered almonds, toasted (see Tip)

 - To prepare the wheat berries: Sort through wheat berries carefully, discarding any stones.
 Rinse well under cool running water.
 Place in a large heavy saucepan.
 Add water and salt Bring to a boil over high heat, then reduce heat, cover, and simmer gently for 1 hour, stirring occasionally.
 Drain and rinse.
 (Makes about 4 1/2 cups.)

 - To prepare the hot cereal: Place oats, raisins, milk (or soymilk) and salt in a large, microwave-safe bowl.
 Stir to combine.
 Microwave on High, uncovered, for 3 minutes.
 Stir in 1 1/4 cups cooked wheat berries and microwave again until hot, 1 to 2 minutes more.
 Let stand for 1 minute.
 Stir in brown sugar and cinnamon.
 Sprinkle with toasted almonds and serve.
 (Refrigerate or freeze leftover wheat berries.)